 People who say this are very insensitive.
 It is by far one of the worst comments to say to a NICU mom.
-My baby, and many other receiving care in said NICU are premature, or experiencing other serious issues.
+My baby and many others receiving care in said NICU are premature or experiencing other serious issues.
 Fear of mental and physical delays were at the front of my mind constantly, and I would have loved encouragement, and positive thoughts instead of hearing what my mind was constantly telling me to be afraid of.

 “She won’t be able to bond with you or form an attachment since you can’t hold her.

 This is just crap.
 My daughter and I bonded instantly and our attachment was strong.
 Cuddling, scent cloths, and other tools are used in the NICU setting so mom and baby are encouraged to bond further, even though many times the baby cannot be held immediately.